 One of my clients paid thousands of dollars to an online bankruptcy document preparation service.
 She thought it was a law firm, but it was not.
 She is now going to lose her car as a result of her failure to properly maneuver through the bankruptcy process.
+My office will not accept bankruptcy cases filed by you or another party AFTER the case has already been filed, as there are usually serious mistakes that are too costly to fix.
 Please be sure to meet with your attorney in person prior to filing to ensure that he or she is an attorney and a real person.

 To file for bankruptcy, you must pass the Means Test.
 This test is designed to determine if you qualify for bankruptcy, and which chapter.